PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-When you run the tests, they should now pass.
-Normally, as part of the TDD cycle, we should now refactor.
+Tests should now pass.
+As part of the TDD cycle, we should refactor.

 ### Note on Source Control

-At this point, if you are using source control (which you should!)
-I would commit the code as it is.
-We have working software backed by a test.
+If you're using source control (which you should!), commit your code now.
+We have working software backed by tests.

-I wouldn't push to main though, because I plan to refactor next.
-It is nice to commit at this point in case you somehow get into a mess with refactoring - you can always go back to the working version.
+Don't push to main yet since we plan to refactor.
+It's good to commit at this point - if refactoring goes wrong, you can always return to the working version.

-There's not a lot to refactor here, but we can introduce another language feature, constants.
+There's not much to refactor here, but we can introduce constants.

 ### Constants

-Constants are defines like so.
+Constants are defined like this:

 ```rust
 const GREETING_PREFIX_FOR_ENGLISH: &str = "Hello, ";
 ```

-We can now refactor our code.
+Now we can refactor our code:

 ```rust
 const GREETING_PREFIX_FOR_ENGLISH: &str = "Hello, ";